rudyoactiv/autonomous-driving/README.md

 ![Sliding windows with heatmap and threshold](images/withheatmap.png)

-#### 2. Show some examples of test images to demonstrate how your pipeline is working.
-What did you do to optimize the performance of your classifier?
+#### 2. Some examples of test images to demonstrate how the pipeline is working and what we did to optimize the performance of the classifier.

 The performance of the method calculating HOG on each particular window was slow.
-To improve the processing performance, a HOG sub-sampling was implemented as suggested on Udacity's lectures.
+To improve the processing performance, a HOG sub-sampling was implemented.
 The implementation of this method could be found on `In [14]`.
 The following image shows the results applied to the test images (the same heatmap and threshold procedure was applied as well on `In [15]`):

 ![Sliding windows with HOG sub-sampling](images/hog_subsampling.png)

 ### Video implementation

-#### 1. Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)

 The video output could be found [project_video.mp4](video_output/project_video.mp4)

-#### 2. Describe how (and identify where in your code) you implemented some filter for false positives and some method for combining overlapping bounding boxes.
+#### 2. How we implemented some filters for false positives and some method for combining overlapping bounding boxes.

 Some effort was done already to minimize false positives using a heatmap and threshold in the pipeline, but it was not enough.
 The overlapping bounding boxes were resolved by using the function `label()` from `scipy.ndimage.measurements` to find the cars.
 To filter false positives, the image heatmap map was averaged over three consecutive frames.
 The implementation could be found on `In [25]`

 ### Discussion

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?
+#### To further make it more robust we can do the following:

 - Use a decision tree to analyze the redundancy on the feature vector and try to decrease its length eliminating redundancy.